Section 3.2: Soil Horizons

 The soil profile for the prairies or the Interior Platform, covers the majority of Alberta, Saskatchewan, Manitoba as well as parts of the Northwest Territories, Nunavut, Ontario, Quebec, and Newfoundland & Labrador.

-Soil in this region has had plenty of time to develop relatively undisturbed, making the bedrock much deeper down than in mountainous regions.
+Since this period of glaciation, soil in this region has had plenty of time to develop relatively undisturbed, making the bedrock much deeper down than in mountainous regions.
+The abundance of nutrients and minerals present in this young soil are why the prairie region is so agriculturally productive (weather permitting).

 This profile includes the Innuitian Orogen which is mainly the most northern parts of the Northwest Territories and Nunavut.